unioslo/tsd-file-api/doc/resumable-uploads.md

 }
 ```

-Secondly, all resumables for the authenticated user, matching a given filename:
+Secondly, the client can optionally specify a given filename without an upload id, and the server will return the resumable with the most data on the server (if there is more than one):

 ```txt
 GET /files/resumables/myfile